mehdibolourian/5Guard/README.md

 * LinkedIn: [@https:\/\/www.linkedin.com\/in\/mehdibolourian\/](https://linkedin.com/in/https:\/\/www.linkedin.com\/in\/mehdibolourian\/)

 ## Show your support
-Give a ⭐️ if this project helped you!
+Please give a ⭐️ if you found the project helpful.